ziliolu/42_minishell/README.md

   <img src="https://www.codequoi.com/wp-content/uploads/2022/10/shell_pipe_en.drawio.png" width="500" />
 </p>

+## How Pipes Connect Commands: An Illustrated Explanation

+When using pipes (`|`) to connect commands in Minishell, you create a seamless bridge for data flow.
+Here's a breakdown of how it works using the command sequence `cat file1.txt | wc`:

-1. Pipe Creation:
+1. **Pipe Creation:**
-Minishell creates a "pipe" between the commands involved.
-This pipe consists of two ends: the `write end -> fd[0]` and the `read end -> fd[1]`.
-The pipe acts as a bridge, connecting the write end to the read end.
+   Minishell establishes a "pipe" between the commands.
+This pipe has two ends: the write end (`fd[0]`) and the read end (`fd[1]`).

-3. Write End of Pipe:
+2. **Write End of Pipe:**
    - The output of the first command, `cat file1.txt`, is directed to the write end of the pipe.
-- This data travels through the pipe, waiting to be picked up by the next command.
+   - Data flows through the pipe, waiting for the next command.

-3. Read End of Pipe:
+3. **Read End of Pipe:**
    - The second command, `wc`, reads from the read end of the pipe.
-- It treats the data from the read end as if it were entered directly as input.
+   - It treats the incoming data as if it were entered directly as input.

-4. Data Flow:
+4. **Data Flow:**
    - As Command 1 executes and generates output, it flows into the write end of the pipe.
-- Command 2, now armed with the data from the read end, processes it as its input.
+   - Command 2 processes this data as input, utilizing the read end of the pipe.

-The `dup2` function is used to manage these connections:
+The `dup2` function manages these connections:

-- For Command 1, `dup2(pipe_write_end, STDOUT_FILENO)` duplicates the write end of the pipe to the command's standard output.
+- For Command 1, `dup2(pipe_write_end, STDOUT_FILENO)` duplicates the write end to the command's standard output.
-- For Command 2, `dup2(pipe_read_end, STDIN_FILENO)` duplicates the read end of the pipe to the command's standard input.
+- For Command 2, `dup2(pipe_read_end, STDIN_FILENO)` duplicates the read end to the command's standard input.

 ## Installation

 To install and run Minishell, follow these steps:-